 - 1/8 teaspoon pepper flakes

 - Place each eggplant half onto a large baking sheet, skin side up.
 Sprinkle the exposed flesh with salt and let stand for 30-35 minutes.
-This process will extract the bitter flavors.
+This process will extract the bitter juices.

-- I recommend a charcoal grill for this dish, but it’s okay to use what you have on hand.
-The recommended temperature is around 375 degrees F.
+- I recommend a charcoal grill for this dish, but it’s okay to use a gas or pellet unit, and of course your oven works too.
+The recommended cooking temperature is around 375 degrees F.

 - Blot flesh portions dry with clean paper towels.
 Combine thyme, oregano, cumin, coriander, black pepper, and pepper flakes together in a small bowl.
 Brush eggplant with olive oil and sprinkle seasoning onto the flesh portion.

-- Place onto grill cut side down and cook for 5 minutes.
+- Place onto grill seasoned side down, and cook for 5 minutes.
 Gently turn and cook for an additional 5-6 minutes or until eggplant flesh is tender (scoopable, but not completely gooey), and skins have a bit of char to them.